Baramulla district: Demographics

 The most widely spoken language is Kashmiri (.11% of the population according to the 2011 census), but there are also speakers of Pahari (9.88%), Gujari (3.45%), Hindi (1.58%) and Punjabi (1.26%).
+Kashmiri is the minority language in Uri and Boniyar tehsils along the Line of Control, where Pahari dominates.

 Geography and climate

 The district is spread from Srinagar district and Ganderbal district in the east to the line of control in the west, and from Kupwara district in the north and Bandipore district in the northwest to Poonch district in the south and Badgam district in the southwest.
 Baramulla has cool climate under Köppen climate classification.
 In winter, generally between December and February, snowfall occurs.
 Gulmurg is popular destination for tourist all over world.

 Baramulla city is located on the banks of Jhelum river at the highest point of the river.
 The old town lies on the north (right) bank of the river and the new town lies on the south (left) bank.
 They are connected by five bridges, including a suspension bridge connecting Gulnar park with Dewan Bagh.